CentOSLinuxTutorials

 sudo snap install cmake --classic

 Congratulations!
 You have successfully installed CMake.
 Thanks for using this tutorial for installing CMake on CentOS 8 system.
-For additional help or useful information, we recommend you to check the official CMake website.
+For additional help or useful information, we recommend you check the official CMake website.

 VPS Manage Service Offer